kevinssgh/mcp-server/README.md

-# mcp-server: An MCP server using Anthropic crate rmcp
+# mcp-server: An MCP server using crate rmcp

 ## Description
 An MCP server providing the following tools to an agentic system.